fsndzomga/autonomous_ai_agent/README.md

 Replace your_api_key_here with your actual OpenAI API key.

+You should obtain a Google custom search API key and CX value.
+In the .env file add these values:
+API_KEY = 'your_google_custom_search_api_key'
+CX = "google_cx"

 ## Running the Script

 After setting up the project, run the main script using: